 19. Take a look at the Phoenix Park Monuments

-The Phoenix park is also home to some super cool monuments that you may consider checking out, like the Wellington Monument, the Popes Cross and the Phoenix Park Monument.
+The Phoenix Park is also home to some super cool monuments that you may consider checking out, like the Wellington Monument, the Pope’s Cross and the Phoenix Park Monument.

 20. Pay Respect at the War Memorial Gardens

-Things to do in Dublin for FREE that are outside the city centre
+Things to do in Dublin for Free that are outside the city centre

 The next section of this post will feature some of the best things to do in Dublin for Free that are on the outskirts of the city.
-Some of these may involve paying a small fee on public transport in order to reach them.
+Some of these may involve paying a small fee for public transport in order to reach them.

 21. Visit one of Dublin’s Many Seaside Towns